ginopalazzo/ginopalazzo.github.io/_posts/2018-02-12-spanish-median-rental-room-prices.markdown

 You can download the csv from:
 [spain_muni_median_rent_room.csv]({{"/assets/posts/spanish-median-rental-room-prices/spain_muni_median_rent_room.csv" | absolute_url}})

-As you can see in the interactive map at the begining of this post, there is a huge number of municipalities with no data.
+As you can see in the interactive map at the beginning of this post, there is a huge number of municipalities with no data.

 For example Guadalajara province only has a few municipalities close to Madrid province where people offer a room to rent.
 This is because in rural areas the price of a full apartment is lower than renting a room in big cities.